Caring for you as we would for ourselves

 Like any other joint, the shoulder can be the site of arthritis, in other words a degradation of the cartilage.
 This is called omarthrosis*Corresponds to wear and tear on the shoulder joint by progressive destruction of the cartilage. or osteoarthritis of the shoulder.

-The cartilage that surrounds our bones is constantly renewing itself; osteoarthritis of the shoulder occurs when this phenomenon is disrupted, and the cartilage is destroyed more quickly than it can rebuild itself.
+Cartilage plays an essential role in absorbing shocks and facilitating joint movement.
+It is important to note that cartilage is constantly renewing itself; osteoarthritis of the shoulder occurs when this process is disrupted, and cartilage is destroyed faster than it can be rebuilt.
 Since the function of this non-innervated (not supplied by nerves) protective layer is to enable the joint surfaces to slide painlessly, allowing the shoulder to move, cartilage degeneration leads to painful friction between the highly innervated bones (supplied by lots of nerves), and the formation of bony growths (osteophytes*An abnormal bony growth that generally develops around a joint suffering from osteoarthritis.).

 Symptoms of Osteoarthritis of the Shoulder